Accessing MySQL binary logs - Amazon Aurora

 Accessing MySQL binary logs

 You can use the mysqlbinlog utility to download or stream binary logs from RDS for MySQL DB instances.
 The binary log is downloaded to your local computer, where you can perform actions such as replaying the log using the mysql utility.
-For more information about using the mysqlbinlog utility, go to Using mysqlbinlog to back up binary log files.
+For more information about using the mysqlbinlog utility, see Using mysqlbinlog to back up binary log files in the MySQL documentation.

 To run the mysqlbinlog utility against an Amazon RDS instance, use the following options:

-• --host: Specify the DNS name from the endpoint of the instance.
+• --host – The DNS name from the endpoint of the instance.

-• --port: Specify the port used by the instance.
+• --port – The port used by the instance.

-• --user: Specify a MySQL user that has been granted the replication slave permission.
+• --user – A MySQL user that has been granted the REPLICATION SLAVE permission.

-• --password: Specify the password for the user, or omit a password value so that the utility prompts you for a password.
+• --password – The password for the MySQL user, or omit a password value so that the utility prompts you for a password.

-• --result-file: Specify the local file to receive the raw output.
+• --result-file – The local file to receive the raw output.

 • Specify the names of one or more binary log files.
 To get a list of the available logs, use the SQL command SHOW BINARY LOGS.

-For more information about mysqlbinlog options, go to mysqlbinlog - utility for processing binary log files.
+For more information about mysqlbinlog options, see mysqlbinlog — Utility for processing binary log files in the MySQL documentation.

 For Linux, macOS, or Unix: